Furious Wife Chops Off Husband’s Penis And Flushes It Down The Toilet After Accusing Him Of Cheating

 Authorities will also investigate her allegation that Singh is having an affair with another woman.

 This is not the first time that the same incident took place in the said country.
-In October, a man from Kattipuram, India had his penis successfully reattached after it was cut off by his lover.
+In October, a man from Kattipuram, India, had his penis successfully reattached after it was cut off by his lover.

 According to the Metro, the lover found out that he was set to marry another woman, which his parents chose for him.
-The upset lover then cut off his genital, almost completely severing it.
+The upset lover then cut off his genitals, almost completely severing it.

-Fortunately for the man, doctors were able to reattach the penis successfully after an eight-hour long surgery.
+Fortunately for the man, doctors were able to reattach the penis successfully after an eight-hour-long surgery.
 According to Dr. Krishnakumar, a senior consultant at the hospital that performed the surgery, they managed to repair all the necessary parts of the organ, adding that the patient can be back to normal life in a month.